SPL-FORTH-ICS/CAVEMOVE/README.md

 <!-- DOCUMENTATION -->
 ## Documentation
-For extensive documentation refer to [documentation.md](https://github.com/SPL-FORTH-ICS/CAVEMOVE/blob/main/source/documentation.md) file.
+For extensive documentation for the API refer to [documentation.md](https://github.com/SPL-FORTH-ICS/CAVEMOVE/blob/main/source/api-documentation.md) file.
+As described in the <a href="#about-the-project">About The Project</a> section, this API accompanies a specific dataset.
+Please refer to the <a href="https://github.com/SPL-FORTH-ICS/CAVEMOVE/blob/main/source/dataset-documentation.md">Dataset Documentation</a> file for information regarding naming conventions etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- ROADMAP -->